 - ear and throat infections like middle ear infection and tonsillitis

 There are other less common causes of fever.
-These include allergic reactions to drugs or vaccines, chronic joint inflammation, some tumours and gastrointestinal diseases like Crohn’s disease.
+These include allergic reactions to medicines or vaccines, chronic joint inflammation, some tumours, and gastrointestinal diseases like inflammatory bowel disease.

 A high temperature might make your child feel uncomfortable.
 Your child might have chills or shiver when their temperature is rising, and they might sweat when it’s falling.
 Sometimes your child might become mildly dehydrated if they’re losing a lot of fluid from the fever and not drinking enough.

-Children between the ages of 6 months and 6 years might have a febrile convulsion.
+Sometimes children between the ages of 6 months and 6 years have a febrile seizure, but this is rare.